Different toothpaste brands have different effects on bad breath

 When buying oral care products, how are you supposed to pick between all the different toothpaste brands available online and at the grocery store?
 The packages make them all seem virtually identical, even though this couldn't be further from the truth.

-As a matter of fact, some toothpaste brands are far superior to others, in terms of both their effect on dental health and their ability to eliminate halitosis.
+As a matter of fact, some toothpaste brands are far superior to others, in terms of both their effect on dental health and their ability to alleviate halitosis.
 All it takes is a discerning eye to be able to separate the good from the bad (or the ugly).

 Here are a few points to keep in mind when shopping around for the best toothpaste brands: